An Covid orphan is a child deprived by death of one or usually both parents

 2) Pre-college age children can be sponsored by a surviving parent, guardian or caregiver.
 This typically includes needs such as food, clothing, shelter as well as those in support of learning and activities.
 Educators, caregivers usually manage the finances of the child and are encouraged to apply on behalf of the child or children.
 Each application is submitted from an online Letter of Recommendation.

 3) Home-based educators may apply for each child.
 The online Letter of Recommendation is considered 'signed' when a sponsor vouches for the accuracy of all information submitted.
 Each child, if able to do so, will benefit by finding ways to get signatures on his/her own if the child is considered homeless.

-4) Bluebirds Awards may under special circumstances, may elect, to make awards to non-eligible orphan children.
+4) Bluebirds Awards may consider special circumstances, to make awards to non-eligible orphan children and youth.

 FUNDING IS NOT CURRENTLY AVAILABLE FOR POST-HIGH SCHOOL STUDENTS

 Award consideration, for ELIGIBLE post-secondary students seeking awards for a trade school or university:

 1) GPA of at least 2.00 (cumulatively, on an unweighted 4.00 scale).